abhishek2x/crm-live/README.md

-#Customer Management Platform(CRM)
+# Customer Management Platform(CRM)

 It is a Customer Management Platform(CRM) which is developed in python's powerful framework, Django.

 Some of the major concepts involved in this #application:

--> CRUD implementation
+* CRUD implementation

--> Custom User model
+* Custom User model

--> Django Custom decorators
+* Django Custom decorators

--> Inline Formsets
+* Inline Formsets

--> User Login and Registration Authentication
+* User Login and Registration Authentication

--> Linking User modal with Custom model
+* Linking User modal with Custom model

--> Custom Django Middleware
+* Custom Django Middleware

--> PyPI django_flters and whitenoise package
+* PyPI django_flters and whitenoise package

--> Groups and permissions
+* Groups and permissions

 Database used: Sqlite
 Hosted on Heroku